jsreport/docs/docs/api.md

 ## Basics

-jsreport API can be split into the two main use cases:
+jsreport API can be split into two main use cases:

 1. Rendering reports - use it when you need to invoke the report rendering process
 2. Querying and CRUD - use it in more complex jsreport integration in which you want to update or synchronize entities using API

 The following two sections are describing these main use cases in detail.

 > The jsreport studio uses the same API exposed to you.
-In case you are missing something in the documentation you can open F12 browser tools and see what is happening in the network tab.
+In case you are missing something in the documentation, you can open F12 browser tools and see what is happening in the network tab.

 ## Rendering report

-Invoking report rendering process is the most commonly used API method.
-The next snippet shows the service endpoint url as well as the body schema.
+Invoking the report rendering process is the most commonly used API method.
+The next snippet shows the service endpoint URL as well as the body schema.
 Options and data fields are optional.

 > `POST:` https://jsreport-host/api/report<br/>
 > `Headers`: Content-Type: application/json<br/>